 Restaurants and hotels

-Testing: Starting Monday, April 12, mandatory testing applies to both school staff and children.
-Second stage of primary schools pupils (sixth to ninth grade) must undergo non-invasive antigen testing twice a week.
-First stage pupils (first to fifth grade) and school staff need to be tested only once a week.
+Testing: Starting Monday, April 12, mandatory weekly antigen testing applies to both school staff and children.
+It is now possible to test children once every 14 days by PCR tests.
 Fully vaccinated people and those who have had COVID-19 in the previous 90 days do not have to be tested.
-An exception for testing applies to children in kindergartens in regions where kindergartens work without restrictions (including Prague).
+An exception for testing applies to children in kindergartens.

 Accommodation: Students can stay and live in dormitories.

-Driving schools: Final exams in driving schools are allowed without limits.
+Driving schools: Final exams and teaching in driving schools are allowed without limits.
 Negative COVID tests are not mandatory, however, respirators still are.